techidaily/site-android-location-track/source/_posts/top-10-best-spy-watches-for-your-itel-p40-drfone-by-drfone-virtual-android.md

 How can I track my boyfriend’s phone?
 If you also have the same question, then this would be the last post you’ll read.
 A while back, I was a little suspicious of my boyfriend’s behavior and wanted to track my boyfriend’s phone.
 As I did some research, I discovered that even though there are lots of spying tools out there, only a handful of them yields the desired results.
 I handpicked two apps to track my boyfriend and they certainly met my expectations.
 Therefore, I have provided a stepwise tutorial to use them right here.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: How to Track My Boyfriend's Phone via mSpy?

 When I wanted to learn how can I track my boyfriend’s phone, I tried various third-party solutions.
 I tried [mSpy](http://mspy.go2cloud.org/SH96F) .